Pignataro67/Pignataro67.github.io/_posts/2019-10-22-a_brief_review_of_json_serializers.markdown

 end
 ```

-In the UserSeralizer, I won't include the 'has many chores' association.
+In the UserSeralizer, I won't include the 'has many goals' association.

 ```
 def index